zmunro/outputbuddy/README.md

 This makes it perfect for quick debugging sessions where you want to see and log everything.

+**Note:** The `buddy.log` file is ONLY created when you don't specify any routing options.
+As soon as you provide any routing argument (even just `1` or `2` for terminal output), outputbuddy switches to explicit routing mode and won't create `buddy.log`.

 ### Options

 | Option | Description |